wcschoonover/beer/README.md

 Using yarn as 'npm start' currently encounters issues, somewhat outlined by issue [#6385](https://github.com/facebook/create-react-app/issues/6385).

 ### Server Implementation Expectations
-Server is expected to be a RESTful API using JSON with an implemented database.
+Server is expected to be a RESTful API using JSON with an implemented database, and be connected to Auth0 for authentication.
 Available API calls expected are:
 * Get
 * Post
 * Put
 * Delete

+Endpoints needed from the server:
+* Get
+  * User
+  * User recipes
+  * Trending recipes
+  * Recipe search autofill
+  * Recipe search results
+  * Ingredient search autofill
+* Put
+  * New recipe
+* Post
+  * Edit recipe
+  * Edit user information
+* Delete
+  * User
+  * Recipe

+User object is currently not defined.
+Recipe object is defined as such:
+recipe: {
+  name: "",
+  ingredients: [{
+      ingredientName: "",
+      amount: ""
+    }],
+  instructions: ""
+}

+Ability to add images to users, recipes, and ingredients in future update.

 ### App Details
 This app uses the following libraries in addition to those supplied by create-react-app: